-- The Secretary shall arrange the Section program for an Annual Meeting in cooperation with the Chairman. - The Secretary shall be the official correspondent with the headquarters office. - The Secretary shall maintain or cause to be maintained the records of the Scientific Section. - 4.
-The Secretary shall consult with the Executive Vice-President (CEO) to determine if the prospective nominees for Section Officers are eligible to hold office prior to their nomination. - The Secretary shall be responsible for collecting papers presented at an Annual Meeting and forwarding them to the Association offices along with the list of newly elected Section Officers. - 6.
+- The Secretary shall be responsible for selecting and inviting the "Secretary's Guest Speaker" and shall arrange the Section program for an Annual Meeting in cooperation with the Chairman. - The Secretary shall be the official correspondent with the headquarters office. - The Secretary shall maintain or cause to be maintained the records of the Scientific Section. - The Secretary shall consult with the Executive Vice-President (CEO) to determine if the prospective nominees for Section Officers are eligible to hold office prior to their nomination. - The Secretary shall be responsible for collecting papers presented at an Annual Meeting and forwarding

+- them to the Association offices along with the list of newly elected Section Officers. - 6.
 The Secretary shall attend the annual Section Secretaries' Conference to be held as soon as practical after the Annual Meeting for the purpose of formulating the general schedule of scientific sessions for the Annual Meeting in cooperation with the Committee on Scientific Activities.